anisanwesley/anisan-college/AniCSolver/README.md

 ---
 ##Contribuing

-**This project was made for a college homework, so just solved my problem and some classmates, works with quite a lot but still has some bugs with diverse metadata it is not enough generic.
+**This project was made for a college homework, so just solved my problem based in [this issue](https://www.examtime.com/pt-BR/mind_maps/1015829/), works with quite a lot but still has some bugs with diverse metadata it is not enough generic.
 Keep up the will to make a Fork and help make this Expansion Shell even more complete..**
 ####Known Limitations ( a.k.a.
 Pending Implementations)